Skinz3/Nova.Compiler/Readme.md

   ###### Example:

   ```
-using "nova.nov" // this is a nova library
+using <nova> // this is a nova library

 // This code is written in Nova !
 class MyClass